UlrichSchlueter/MacSetup/README.md

 This will install required pieces of software for ARO, Visual Studio Code and also create a link to redirect docker to podman.
 Some commands like the azure cli require this for now (Nov 2021) (see [https://github.com/Azure/azure-cli/issues/14768], might be fixed by now)

-> Please note that this will fail for M1 Macs, because the path to podman is different, but I don't have one try.
+> Please note that this will fail for M1 Macs, because the path to podman is different, but I don't have an M1 Mac try.

 ## Manual Config: